winklerrr/awesome/README.md

 git clone git@github.com:winklerrr/awesome.git ~/awesome
 ```

-3. a) Then install the dotfiles by executing `install.sh`:
+3. a) Then install the dotfiles by executing `install.sh`.
+This will also install some necessary packages.

 ```
 bash ~/awesome/install.sh